michaelromanoo/javascript_practice/README.md

-# javascript_practice
+# Javascript Practice

+## Description

-a collection of coding challenges that help me practice and improve my skills
+A collection of coding challenges that help me practice and improve my skills.